 Our current political reality, in which religious conflict and tensions persist, offers a unique opportunity for students to learn about religious diversity and the importance of unmasking the perversion of religion and spirituality into implements of obtaining and exercising power.
 Concomitantly, the current context reveals the importance of interreligious solidarity and interreligious alliances.
-This course is about interreligious encounters, collaboration and dialogue, and some historical examples where this dialogue have positively occurred in a variety of ways and in diverse contexts.
-Therefore, students will be learning about religious diversity, interreligious theology, and they will learn how to engage with interreligious dynamics as they occur in real communities.
-In the first section of the course, we will explore some proposals on efficacious methods of teaching and learning about interreligious dialogue and theology.
-In the second section, we will turn to specific initiatives in fostering positive relationships across religious boundaries.
-This course applies interreligious theological approaches to conversations about social justice.
-This course aims at fostering ways to learn to engage relationally and ethically with different traditions to one's own.
+This course is about interreligious encounters, collaboration, and dialogue, and examines historical examples where this dialogue has positively occurred in various ways and in diverse contexts.
+Therefore, students will learn about religious diversity and interreligious theology and how to engage with interreligious dynamics as they occur in real communities.
+In the first section of the course, we will explore proposals on efficacious teaching methods and learning about interreligious dialogue and theology.
+In the second section, we will turn to specific initiatives for fostering positive relationships across religious boundaries.
+This course aims at promoting ways to learn to engage relationally and ethically with traditions that differ from one's own.
 [3 credit hours.
-Instructor: Dr. Susan Ritchie.
+Instructor: Dr. Elaine Nogueira-Godsey.
 Frequency: Every spring.
 Prerequisite: None.]